subinjoshua/Hangman/README.md

 # Hangman
 <p>Hangman game written in Python3.
-This program is to demonstrate my python skills after 3 weeks of learning python.</p>
+This program besides being the classic Hangman game, also scrapes the word's definition off the net.
+Fun way to teach yourself new words and their definitions.</p>

 ## Hangman_1
 <p> Basic Hangman game,the word-to-guess pre exisits in code. </p>